community-libs/vaurien/docs/source/index.rst

 Creating new behaviors and protocols is done by implementing classes with specific signatures.

-For example if you want to create a **super** behavior, you just have to write a class with two special methods: **on_before_handle** and **on_after_handle**.
+For example if you want to create a "*super*" behavior, you just have to write a class with two special methods: **on_before_handle** and **on_after_handle**.